 Directs Department of Environmental Quality to award grants for purpose of reducing emissions from diesel engines.
-Phases-in prohibition on Department of Transportation titling, registering or renewing registration of specified vehicles with diesel engines that have not been retrofitted.
+Phases-in prohibition on Department of Transportation titling, registering, or renewing registration of specified vehicles, in specified locations, with diesel engines that have not been retrofitted.
 Requires Environmental Quality Commission to adopt rules governing the certification of retrofit technologies applicable to diesel engines.
 Imposes diesel engine-related requirements applicable to public improvement contracts.
 Creates Supporting Businesses in Reducing Diesel Emissions Task Force, requires Department of Transportation to provide Legislative Assembly with annual report related to registration of medium- and heavy-duty trucks, and creates voluntary emission control program applicable to construction equipment.
+Declares emergency, effective upon passage.